 d.
 We shall not be responsible for any breach of these Terms and Conditions caused by circumstances beyond our reasonable control.

 e.
-These Terms & Conditions are subject to English law.
+These Terms & Conditions are subject to English and Australian law.
 We will try to solve any disagreements quickly and efficiently.
-If you are not happy with the way we deal with any disagreement and you want to take court proceedings, you can do so in England, Scotland, Wales or Northern Ireland, or in Australia.
+If you are not happy with the way we deal with any disagreement and you want to take court proceedings, you can do so in England or in Australia.

 f.
 These Terms and Conditions shall constitute the entire agreement between you and us regarding use of Prison Voicemail.
 If any provision of these Terms and Conditions is deemed invalid by a court of competent jurisdiction, the invalidity of such provision shall not affect the validity of the remaining provisions of these Terms and Conditions, which shall remain in full force and effect.